KidsRobot/micro.Gamepad/README.md

 # micro:Gamepad

-> **Beginner-friendly code samples for micro:Gamepad. micro:Gamepad is a gamepad-like controller powered by BBC micro:bit.
+> **micro:Gamepad is a gamepad-like controller powered by BBC micro:bit.
 Contains multiple input components, such as joystick and buttons.
-Fully programmable.
-With micro:bit's radio module, it is easy to send and receive radio messages.
-Great for remote controlling.**
+With the use of micro:bit's built-in radio module, it is easy to send and receive radio messages.
+Fully programmable and great for remote controlling.**

 <br>